-The social media sphere experienced a false alarm recently: a rumour circulated that Netflix might be releasing episodes weekly, effectively moving away from the binge culture it pioneered.
+The social media sphere experienced a false alarm recently: a rumor circulated that Netflix might be releasing episodes weekly, effectively moving away from the binge culture it pioneered.
 While the streaming giant quickly assured everyone that there will be no changes, the immediate public backlash is an excellent example of how quickly people have accepted binging as a way to consume media.
 People embrace the idea of spending a chunk of their weekend diving deep into hours of endless content, quickly going through shows at an unprecedented rate.
 Current television shows have to experiment with innovative methods of capturing the audience’s attention.
 While it feels like the world is spinning faster than ever before, there is still a medium that exemplifies the beauty of long form narrative— a storytelling format that has people around the world wait weeks, and sometimes months, to read the next chapter of the story.

 That medium is manga, the serialized Japanese comics that have influenced art and culture around the world.
 Usually the vision of a single creator, these stories are released by chapters, with readers having to wait for the artist to create the next chapter in order to progress with the story.
 Hearkening back to the days when prolific writers delivered their famous stories through this format (Ernest Hemingway, Agatha Christie, and Sir Arthur Conan Doyle released works in serials), serialization encourages a unique environment for characterization, world building, and delivering stories that are constantly keeping the reader on its toes.
 One manga that exemplifies the impact of this influential medium, whose fans are rejoicing the conclusion of a story-arc 20 years in the making, is the critically acclaimed Berserk by Kentaro Miura.